Skip to content

 Solution

-Maintain a minimal, high-signal code context for the main coding agent by:
+Maintain a minimal, high-signal code context (keeping the context "sterile") for the main coding agent by:

 1. Context Sterilization - Exclude unrelated modules (e.g., test utilities when working on a UI component). - Automatically identify relevant files via a lightweight search agent that returns top-K matches for a function or class name.

-2. Helper Subagent for Code Discovery - Spawn a SearchSubagent (a small LLM or vector-search index) that takes a file path or query (e.g., "find definitions of UserModel") and returns a ranked list of file snippets. - Only top-3 snippets (each ≤ 150 tokens) are injected into the main agent's context.
+2. Helper Subagent for Code Discovery - Spawn a SearchSubagent (a small LLM, vector-search index, or standard tools like grep/ripgrep) that takes a file path or query (e.g., "find definitions of UserModel") and returns a ranked list of file snippets. - Only top-3 snippets (each ≤ 150 tokens) are injected into the main agent's context. - Use progressive disclosure: fetch file summaries first, then load full content only when needed.

 3. Context Update Cycle - Main Agent: "I need to refactor UserService." - SearchSubagent: "Found user_service.py, models/user.py, utils/auth.py." - Context Injection: Only those three files (or their summaries) enter the main agent's window.